Photography, Multi-channel Moving Image & Text

 @ Tension Fine Art 7th July - 3rd August

 Tension Fine Art Press Release:

-Accompanying the photographs is a stop motion film of 500,000+ images of every image taken, recorded or saved onto a computer from the artist’s life: a complete, fleeting auto -portrait of moments from the depths of his computer, sourced from a generic recovery application in an attempt to salvage his holiday photos after having accidentally deleted them.
+Accompanying the photographs is a stop motion film of 500,000+ images of every digital image taken, recorded or saved onto a computer from the artist’s life: a complete, fleeting auto-portrait describing all moments archived of an individual's.
+This visual dataset was collated from the depths of his computer, sourced using a generic recovery application in an attempt to salvage his holiday photos after having accidentally deleted them.
 Contrary to the demure prints, these images come in a splurge of over-explicit information.
 The photographic prints attempt to hide from visual reason, the stop motion images desperately attempting to remember everything forgotten."